aFrankLion/hass-google_keep/README.md

 This component relies on [gkeepapi](https://github.com/kiwiz/gkeepapi), an unofficial client for the Google Keep API.

 ## Usage
-The original intended use of this component was to restore the capability of Google Assistant to add items to Google Keep lists.
+The original intended use of this component was to restore the capability of Google Assistant to add things to Google Keep lists.
 I accomplish this with a combination of this custom component running on Home Assistant and [IFTTT](https://ifttt.com/).

 ### Home Assistant service
 With this custom component loaded, a new service named `google_keep.add_to_list` is available.
-This service call has two data inputs: `title` and `items`, where `title` is the title of the Google Keep list to update, and `items` is a either a list or string of items to add to the list.
+This service call has two data inputs: `title` and `things`, where `title` is the title of the Google Keep list to update, and `things` is a either a list or string of things to add to the list.
-A string input for `items` is parsed for multiple items separated by 'and' and/or commas.
+A string input for `things` is parsed for multiple things separated by 'and' and/or commas.

 Here is an example of using the service in an automation to add batteries for smart home devices to a list titled "Home Supplies":
 ```yaml